 Designing engaging encounters is a critical aspect of creating an immersive Dungeons & Dragons experience.
-As a dungeon master (DM), you have the power to craft memorable battles that challenge your players and keep them on the edge of their seats.
+As a DM, you have the power to craft memorable battles that challenge your players and keep them on the edge of their seats.
 One way to do this is by introducing spellcasting monsters into your encounters, but beware.
 This is not nearly as easy as it seems, and when done poorly introduces far more problems than it solves.
 To help explore this process and figure out ways to make it work for you, we will discuss the delicate art of balancing spellcasting monsters to create thrilling and engaging encounters for your players.

 Understanding the Role of Spellcasting Monsters

 Spellcasting monsters serve as a unique challenge for players, often possessing a variety of abilities and spells that can turn the tide of a battle.
 These creatures can have diverse roles in an encounter, from damage dealers and crowd controllers to supports who enhance and heal dangerous foes.
 When designing an encounter, consider how the monster's spellcasting abilities can complement their other abilities, and how they can interact with the environment and other creatures in the encounter.
 This is no easy task.
 You shouldn’t be expected to read through every spell and find an optimal one, so don’t feel bad settling for something that has decent synergy, but far from perfect.

 To create a balanced encounter, consider the following factors when designing a spellcasting monster: